How is Epilepsy Treated?

 Being aware of issues around Safety is most important.

 Seizures can be precipitated by certain lifestyle issues such as sleep deprivation or excessive alcohol consumption.
 All children who have had a seizure should follow some simple recommendations.
 Please refer to Lifestyle Issues.

-The information on this page was published in August 2014 and last reviewed without modification on 10th October 2014.
+The information on this page was published in August 2014 and last reviewed in December 2017.